how to solve your job search woes

 job seeker.

-It must have bulleted sentences, be free of typos,
+Your resume must have bulleted sentences,

-have action words that convey the impact you’ve
+convey the impact you’ve had on your

-had on your employers rather than merely
+employers rather than merely stating your

-stating your tasks, etc.
+tasks, etc.

 self-employment work such as taking paid

-surveys, doing online tasks and writing books
+surveys, doing online tasks through the

 then connect to this on your resume and at

-relevant volunteer work and starting your
+• Consider doing relevant volunteer work

-own business.
+and starting your own business.

 • The best, if not one of the best ways